-For all advisory services offered by HTK, the specific manner, in which fees are calculated and charged, is described and agreed to in the advisory and/or financial planning/consulting agreement(s).
-Depending on the advisory services selected by the client, certain fees are negotiable and may include hourly fees, fixed fees, or a percentage of assets under management.
+HTK and Advisers charge fees based on the type of advisory services provided to the client.
+Certain fees are negotiable and may include hourly fees, fixed fees, or a percentage of assets under management.
+Fees that are charged will consider the complexity and time involved in the work performed, the degree of responsibility HTK and the Adviser have over the account, the needs and characteristics of the client, the types of investments, and the costs involved in providing the service(s) selected.
 Fees may be billed in advance or in arrears.
-Clients paying in advance may be entitled to a prorated refund of any prepaid fees for services not received upon termination of the agreement.
-The amount of fees that are charged will consider the complexity and time involved in the work performed, the degree of responsibility HTK and the Adviser have over the account, the needs and characteristics of the client, the types of investments, and the costs involved in providing the service(s) selected.
-Information regarding fees and compensation for each of the HTK Advisory Services programs is provided immediately below.
-Clients should read their agreement(s) carefully and ask their adviser any questions related to fees and compensation.
+Clients paying in advance may be entitled to a prorated refund of any prepaid fees for services not received upon termination of the agreement Information regarding fees and compensation for each of the HTK Advisory Services programs is provided immediately below.